-Program Overview: The Medical Biochemistry Prep-course was designed to provide a comprehensive and useful exposure of a medical biochemistry course to "at risk" entry-level medical students who may have an admissions package suggestive that the student would struggle to be successful in the medical biochemistry course at their medical institution.
+Program Overview: The Medical Biochemistry Prep-course was designed to provide a comprehensive and useful exposure of a medical biochemistry course to incoming medical students who (a) wish to get ahead of their biochemistry curriculum or content prior to matriculation, or (b) "at risk" incoming medical students who may have an admissions package suggestive that the student would struggle to be successful in the medical biochemistry course at their medical institution.
 We chose three criteria that suggest a student might be "at risk" or struggle in the actual Tulane medical biochemistry course.
-These criteria include (A) the lack of experience in biochemistry as an undergraduate, (B) a life science GPA <3.0, and (C) a lower MCAT score (<27).
+These criteria include (A) the lack of experience in biochemistry as an undergraduate, (B) a life science GPA <3.0, and (C) a lower MCAT score (<503).
 Are entry-level medical students at your medical institution admitted with any of these criteria?
 If so, we ask you to consider requiring these students take our Medical Biochemistry Prep-course.Read More.

 The course is broken into two course modules, Metabolic Biochemistry and Cellular Biochemistry.
 Depending on their background in Biochemistry, students can opt to take either or both course modules.
 The Metabolic Biochemistry module covers six content blocks, including (1) Fundamentals and Kinetics, (2) Carbohydrate Metabolism, (3) Energy Production, (4) Lipid Metabolism, (5) Nitrogen Metabolism, and (6) Complex Disease States.
 The Cellular Biochemistry module covers an additional six content blocks, including (1) DNA/RNA/Proteins, (2) Glycobiology, (3) Protein Trafficking and Structural Proteins, (4) Blood, (5) Signal Transduction, and (6) Cell Cycle and Cancer.
 If a student only needs remediation in the Cellular Biochemistry module, some Metabolic Biochemistry Fundamentals topics are included.